engeir/northern-lights-forecast/README.rst

       --help                        Show this message and exit.

+Telegram
+^^^^^^^^

-It is also possible to visit the telegram bot and query for forecasts live.
-This includes the commands: :code:`/start` and :code:`/help` which will do the same thing, greet you with a helpful message; :code:`/locations` which will print out the valid locations a forecast can be obtained from and :code:`Forecast <location>`, that is, any message that starts with the word :code:`forecast` and has a valid location as any of the succeeding words.
+It is also possible to visit the telegram bot (:code:`@NorthernLightsForecastBot`) and query for forecasts live.
+This includes the commands:

+* :code:`/start` and :code:`/help`: this will do the same thing, greet you with a helpful message
+* :code:`/locations`: which will print out the valid locations a forecast can be obtained from
+* :code:`Forecast <location>`: that is, any message that starts with the word :code:`forecast` and has a valid location as any of the succeeding words.

 .. image:: assets/telegram_screendump.gif